peterbork/AbsenceApp/README.md

 AbsenceApp is cross platform, and should run flawless on both iOS and Android.
 Note:
 * The app is mainly developed using iOS
-* Running the app on android may require additional Google Play Services
+* Running the app on an android emulator may require the Google Play Intel x86 Atom image located in `Preferences>SDK Locations>Android`.
+Additionally the Google Play Services tool needs to be enabled.